mlhoutel/Shader/README.md

   Boilerplate from https://github.com/HectorPeeters/opengl_premake_boilerplate.git

-## Getting Started
+## Cloning

-Since this project builds all libraries from source and includes these as submodules, don't forget to clone the project recursively.
+The `libs/` folder contains all the external dependencies used, and they are tracked using git submodules.
+In order to compile the program, you should first clone the repository and then download the dependencies with `git submodule init` and `git submodule update`

 ### Prerequisites